SDS Exam Proctoring Policies

 Alternative Testing Agreement/Contract

-The Alternative Testing Agreement will provide SDS with information about the dates of the exam and any relevant testing details.
-Instructors who would like SDS to proctor exams for students with accommodations should complete the Alternative Testing Agreement at least 7 days prior to the first exam date listed in the agreement.
+Instructors are expected to complete the Alternative Testing Agreement (ATA) Form for their course whenever SDS’s assistance is needed to proctor quizzes/exams on behalf of approved students with testing accommodations in the class.
+The Alternative Testing Agreement is required as it provides SDS with essential information about the dates of the exam, length, and any other relevant testing details.
+Instructors who would like SDS to proctor exams for students with testing accommodations must complete the Alternative Testing Agreement at least nine (9) days prior to the first quiz/exam date listed in the agreement.

-Upon submission of an Alternative Testing Agreement, instructors will receive a copy of the Alternative Testing Agreement via e-mail for their records.
+Upon submission of an ATA, instructors will receive a copy of the agreement via e-mail for their records.
+Incomplete agreement forms may result in an inability for SDS to have adequate time to coordinate and provide proctoring support.

 Exam Rescheduling Requests

-Instructors that request assistance from SDS with proctoring exams may note that SDS may not be able to proctor an exam at a particular date/time due to capacity.
-In the event that SDS is unable to proctor an exam at a requested date/time, SDS will contact the instructor(s) to discuss potentially rescheduling the exam at a date/time that SDS is available.
-Additionally, SDS can discuss on-campus resources available to assist with exam proctoring if an instructor will be making arrangements for testing with accommodations.
+Instructors that request assistance from SDS with proctoring exams should note that SDS may not be able to proctor an exam at a particular date/time due to capacity.
+In the event that SDS is unable to proctor an exam at a requested date/time, SDS will contact the instructor(s) to discuss potentially rescheduling the exam at a date/time that resources (e.g., proctors, testing space) are available.
+Additionally, SDS is available to consult and discuss other on-campus resources available to assist with exam proctoring if an instructor or department has plans to make arrangements for testing with accommodations.

-If the instructor is unable to make arrangements or does not approve alternative arrangements due to not receiving timely notice, the student may complete the exam under standard testing conditions.
+If the instructor is unable to make arrangements or does not approve alternative arrangements due to not receiving timely notice, the student may complete the exam under standard testing conditions with the rest of the class.

 For questions or to discuss SDS’s upcoming availability, please contact proctor@uchicago.edu or 773-702-6000.